 UK homes need just 6-8kW of heat input on a very cold day and even less the rest of the year.
 To get the most from your boiler, we recommend homeowners start by insulating their property as much as possible.
 This will reduce heat loss and therefore make it much easier and cheaper to heat and control the temperature within your home.
 We also recommend the use of smart thermostatic controls, including smart thermostatic radiator valves, in order to control the heating within each area of the home.

 How efficient are Gas Boilers?

 In order for modern gas boilers to run at their A-rated efficiencies, they need to run at lower temperatures (lower than 65 degrees) which is when a boiler is running in what is called ‘condensing mode.
-Despite 15 years of condensing boilers, 99% of installers have not been trained to set them up correctly and so most still run at 80 degrees.
-A 12-month study undertaken by the Energy Saving Trust of boilers in UK households found that A-rated condensing combi boilers were on average 83% efficient and heat only boilers 80.3% efficient.
+Despite 15 years of condensing boilers, 99% of installers have not been trained to set them up correctly, so most still run at 80 degrees.
+A 12-month study undertaken by the Energy Saving Trust of boilers in UK households found that A-rated condensing combi boilers were, on average, 83% efficient and heat-only boilers 80.3% efficient.
 The report concluded that “the in situ performance of the boiler is significantly less than the rated SEDBUK seasonal efficiency”.

 What about larger homes with a bath?

 EHS electric system boilers are designed to eliminate unnecessary external plumbing and pipework.
-They are the ideal choice for wet central heating and underfloor heating systems.
+They are the ideal choice for a wet central heating system and underfloor heating systems.

 Electric Combi Boiler Schematic